jayanthvelu/jayanthvelu/README.md

  - 👀 I’m interested in Industrial IoT and Machine learning
  - 🌱 I’m currently learning Masters in Software Engineering @ TU Kaiserslautern
  - 💞️ I’m looking to collaborate on Machine learning and AI
- - 📫 How to reach me velusamy@rhrk.uni-kl.de
+ - 📫 How to reach me jayanth@eclatron.com

 <!---
 jayanthvelu/jayanthvelu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.